jamesksmithiii/resumes/README.md

-# resumes from James K Smith
+# resumes for James K Smith